 Each cell has a cell body, many branches called dendrites surrounding the cell body, and one axon that leads away from the cell.
 Information comes into the cell through the dendrites and out through the axon.
 The terminals at the end of the axon connect to dendrites of another neuron over a gap called a synapse.

 Information travels down the axon in the form of electrical impulses.
-These impulses release neurotransmitters (chemicals) at the axon terminal across the Synapsesynapse to the dendrite of the next neuron, which carries it to the cell body for processing, down the axon, across the synapse to the next neuron, and the chain continues.
+These impulses release neurotransmitters (chemicals) at the axon terminal across the synapse to the dendrite of the next neuron, which carries it to the cell body for processing, down the axon, across the synapse to the next neuron, and the chain continues.
 (Isn’t it amazing that all of the beautiful music that we listen to or play is represented in the brain by electrical impulses and chemicals!)

-When we learn to play the piano, learn a piece of music, learn a foreign language, neural pathways are formed from chains of neurons connecting together
+When we learn to play the piano, learn a piece of music, learn a foreign language, neural pathways are formed from chains of neurons connecting together.

 As we practice, pathways are being formed in multiple ways among auditory, visual, kinesthetic, proprioceptive, and motor areas of the brain.
 Additionally, pathways are created linking our knowledge of the structure of the piece, key relationships, articulation, fingering, historical information, facts and ideas about the music, with the motor areas we are using to play the piece.
 It’s easy to see why neuroscientists call making music “the most complex cognitive activity in which a human engages.”